cs5450/cs5450.github.io/submission-instructions.md

   + Plain text
   + Markdown

 No other formats are accepted unless explicitly stated.
-These include but not limited to Microsoft Word documents (e.g. `.doc`, `.docx`) and Ritch Text Format (RTF) files.
+These include but not limited to PDF, Microsoft Word documents (e.g. `.doc`, `.docx`) and Ritch Text Format (RTF) files.

 ###Step 2.
 Push your commits to GitHub
 After you've verified that your assignment is ready to be submitted, push your code.
 Run a `git status` on your repository and make sure that there are **no files** listed as: